ocaml/dune/doc/dev/issue-and-pull-request-management.md

 Issue and PR management
 =======================

+Notes:
+- clarify when should someone feel confident everyone has read a PR
+- clarify that someone opening a PR should have read it

 The Dune team handles issues and pull requests in a way that is manageable for developers and provides a good user experience.